Back to blogs

 Published on

-5 Steps to Become a Blockchain Developer - The Full Roadmap
+Blockchain Developer Roadmap - The Full Guide

 Table of Contents

-Become a smart contract developer on Cyfrin Updraft
+Become a blockchain developer on Cyfrin Updraft

-Before diving into this roadmap, if you want to become a blockchain developer or level up your smart contract auditing security career you should checkout our smart contract development and smart contract auditing courses on Cyfrin Updraft.
+Before diving into this roadmap, if you want to become a blockchain developer or level up your smart contract auditing security career, you should check out our smart contract development and smart contract auditing courses on Cyfrin Updraft.

-• 50+ hrs of web3 development tutorials from zero to hero
+• 96+ hrs of web3 development tutorials from zero to hero

 • The ultimate smart contract security course